What You Need to Know Before Your First Massage

-Your licensed massage therapist will invite you back to your treatment room and close the door for your pre- massage consultation.
-This is your opportunity to let your therapist know the reasons you are getting a massage.
+Your licensed massage therapist will invite you back to your treatment room and close the door for your pre-massage consultation.
+This is your opportunity to let your therapist know the reasons you are getting your first massage.
 The pre-consultation usually consists of a discussion about what kind of pressure you would like during your massage, how much talking you prefer, and what areas of the body you would like worked on (or not worked on).
-A thorough pre-consultation is the best way for your massage therapist to deliver the results you desire.
+A thorough pre-consultation is the best way for your therapist to deliver the results you desire.

-- Did you clearly state your #1 reason for getting a massage?
+- Did you clearly state your #1 reason for coming in?

 - Did you let your therapist know of any pre-existing health conditions or allergies?